Fotohof: FOTOHOF edition

 Kurt Kaindl has been publishing Edition Fotohof im Otto Müller Verlag in co-operation with the Salzburg publishing company Otto Müller Verlag since 1990.
 Some thirty volumes have so far been published as part of the series, focusing on artists’ monographs and the history of photography and photo journalism.

 FOTOHOF edition has existed as an independent photo book publishing company since 1990, edited by Rainer Iglar and Michael Mauracher.

 Some ten to fifteen titles are published for international distribution every year.
 As at 2016, a total of around 200 titles by Austrian and international fine art photographers have now been published.

 The publishing company focuses on young contemporary photo artists.
 In addition to accompanying current exhibitions, it also attaches a great deal of importance to presenting a publishing programme independently of Fotohof's exhibition activities.
 Besides artist's monographs it also publishes anthologies – e.g. the biennial catalogue of the Month of Photography: Vienna – and books on photo theory.

 FOTOHOF edition also produces and distributes editions of fine art photography in the form of portfolios and individual works in small circulations.
 They are published as special editions accompanying book publications or as independent works.
 Publications include editions by VALIE EXPORT, Joachim Brohm, Ilse Haider, Eva Schlegel, Lewis Baltz and Heinz Cibulka.

 FOTOHOF library

-An important part of Fotohof's activities also involves running a publicly accessible reference library with currently (2016) over 13,000 titles on the history of Austrian and international photography.
+An important part of Fotohof's activities also involves running a publicly accessible reference library with currently (2023) approximatively 16,000 titles on the history of Austrian and international photography.
 The library's entire inventory, including a selection of 26 international photo magazines, is fully accessible via the library search on the homepage.

-At the artothek, works by Austrian and international fine art photographers are available on loan for a decidedly small fee.